usysrc/LICK/README.md

 ### Getting Started

-To use the livecoding library, simply require it in your `main.lua` file and set the desired parameters.
+To use the livecoding library, simply copy `lick.lua` into your project and require it in your own `main.lua` file and set the desired parameters.
 The library will handle the rest, ensuring that your changes are reflected in real-time.

 # Optional Parameters
 * lick.files = {"main.lua", "anotherfile.lua"} -- list of files to watch, default is {"main.lua"}